Ministry Statements & Speeches:

 Thank you Mr President, and thank you to Under Secretary General O’Brien for your briefing.
 Let me assure you that we do remember Khaled Omar and all of those humanitarians and the search and rescue workers who put themselves at risk as they strive to save and to support innocent civilians both in Syria and beyond.
 Please do pass our appreciation to Yacoub for the service, his unwavering and his selfless service, that he has done through his work in Syria.

 Distressed at the horrific humanitarian situation in Syria and the looming humanitarian catastrophe in Aleppo.
 New Zealand, Egypt and Spain, as Syria co penholders, humanitarian penholders, felt compelled to speak here in the open today.
-We thought it important to call here, publically in the open, on all relevant parties to take measures to improve the humanitarian situation, including by allowing immediate, unhindered and complete humanitarian access to all areas of Syria.
+We thought it important to call here, publicly in the open, on all relevant parties to take measures to improve the humanitarian situation, including by allowing immediate, unhindered and complete humanitarian access to all areas of Syria.
 Secondly, by immediately lifting all sieges and thirdly, implementing substantial pauses in all fighting to ensure sustained humanitarian deliveries to Aleppo can commence safely and effectively, whether it be via cross-line or a cross-border convoys.
 Finally, ensuring that all initiatives operate according to International Humanitarian Law and humanitarian principles.

 We acknowledge the Russia support for the 48 hour humanitarian pauses and look forward to them working with the United Nations and other stakeholders to ensure full implementation in accordance with international humanitarian law as called upon by Under Secretary General O’Brien this morning.